What Happens If You Eat Glass Pieces? (Symptoms & Action Steps)

 • Dark stools followed by blood

-Can swallowing glass splinter cause harm?
+Can swallowing a glass splinter cause harm?

 A young woman is in noticeable pain as she's holding her chest while sitting at her office desk.